mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 33
 ```

-Subsidised merchants were created to fill the gaps not addressed by
+Subsidized merchants were created to fill the gaps not addressed by
 megacorporate bulk freighters and independent free traders.
 Large
 freight lines tend to travel the main routes and free traders chase the
 biggest profits wherever they may be.
 Whilst these practices serve the
 majority of the population, they leave a significant minority underserved
 or even completely bereft of interstellar commerce.
-Subsidised routes
+Subsidized routes
 fill that void.

-The standard subsidised merchant contract includes the following
+The standard subsidized merchant contract includes the following
 provisions.

 ```